 Today it opened the doors for pre-alpha sign-ups for Bittorrent Sync, a file synchronization service that does not compete with cloud based file synchronization services such as Dropbox, SkyDrive, Google Drive or Cubby, but with solutions that synchronize data between devices owned or used by a particular user of the service.

-The blog post fails to reveal important information about the service, and the screenshot that has been posted as part of the announcement is also not that helpful in this regard.
-The screenshot shows the transfers page of the Syncapp where a couple of files are listed with their location and up and download speed.
+The blog post (no longer available) fails to reveal important information about the service, and the screenshot that has been posted as part of the announcement is also not that helpful in this regard.
+The screenshot shows the transfers page of Syncapp where a couple of files are listed, each with its location and up and download speed.

 We have to look elsewhere for additional information about the service.
 Torrentfreak seems to have received early access to Bittorrent Sync.
 According to the site, Bittorrent Sync offers direct synchronization between devices without cloud storage.
 While that is great for privacy and device to device synchronization, it also seems to mean that the two devices need to be online for the sync to take place.